Rex-Coding1/Rex-Coding1/README.md

-# Hi, I'm Rex-Coding1! 👋
+# Hi, I'm Rex-Coding1!
 ### About me

-	- 👀 I’m interested in video games
+	- 👀 I’m interested on something that will maybe be cool

 	- 🌱 I’m currently learning html and many more